18F/javascript-lessons/beginner/README.md

 They provide an API that requires a key.
 Your exercise is to obtain a key and write a program that uses their API to obtain a synonym for "Cool".

+Unfortunately, it is not clear that bighugelabs supports CORS --- which means that because of the "same source origin policy", we can't do this entirely with client-side programming.

+Therefore, this is a great excuse to implement our own server and our own api.

+Go into the api-server directory and enter:

+sudo npm install

+Then start this server in a shell with "npm start".

+Then we can use AJAX as demonstrated in IAmASynonymOfCool.html.
+The server ALSO makes and AJAX call.
+So this both gets a little complicated, and demonstrated a way we can directly use work that someone else has done without even using their code.